computersarecool/halcyon/README.md

 Some components also have `privacy` enabled.
 Hit me up if you are curious about elements that can't be shared online.

+A more full write up of this project is available [here](https://willynolan.com/halcyon).

 ## Tested On
 - Windows